 There is a concierge service at the hotel and airport transfers can be arranged, as well as the full whole host of other general concierge services.

 The original manor house built in the 14th century on the site of an abandoned Norman Castle and passed through the hands of much nobility throughout the following centuries, including the 17th century politician Sir Robert Long, 1st Baronet of Westminster, Sir John Oldcastle, the man Shakespeare based the character Sir John Falstaff on in Henry IV, and for much of the 19th century, the English geologist and political economist George Poulett Scrope.

-Along the way the manor house was renovated and updated to suit the times, with much of what we see today coming from the 19th century, with Mr. Scrope being responsible for much of it, including the creation of the estate gardens.
+Along the way the manor house was renovated and updated to suit the times, with much of what we see today coming from the 19th century, and with Mr. Scrope being responsible for the majority including the creation of the estate gardens.